streamsure/angular-fastclick/README.md

 # angular-fastclick

+### Update
+Another reason to use this wrapper is that the Angular team have deprecated: (since v1.5.0) their implementation and advise all developers to use fastclick this project helps you do just that.

+The [ngClick](https://docs.angularjs.org/api/ngTouch/directive/ngClick) directive is now deprecated and disabled by default and the directive will receive no further support and might even be removed from future releases.
+If you need the directive, you can enable it with the $touchProvider#ngClickOverrideEnabled function.

+To learn more about the 300ms delay, this [Telerik](http://developer.telerik.com/featured/300-ms-click-delay-ios-8/) article gives a good overview.

-Why?
-Because it's not in npm and I hate bower and can't be assed to raise an issue as ng-fastclick has not had any updates in over a year but I use it currently in some projects so want easy access to it via my build pipes.
+Why does this project even exist?
+Well it's not in npm and I hate bower and can't be a55ed to raise an issue as ng-fastclick repo has not had any updates in over a year but I use it currently in some hybrid projects so wanted easy access to it via my build pipes.